Camera Showdown: Optical Zoom vs. Digital Zoom

 - Distance - Digital zoom allows you to get closer to your subject by cropping the image and enlarging that area.

-- Durability - Since the camera has less parts and glass, it's durable and can handle some roughhousing.
+- Durability - Since the camera has fewer parts and less glass, it's durable and can handle more roughhousing.

 - Lesser quality - Once you start to increase your zoom, you'll notice a decrease in the quality of the picture.
-This is because instead of magnifying, digital zoom simply crops the original image.
-As you start to enlarge that cropped image you'll notice a decrease in resolution, which produces an unclear image.
+Instead of magnifying, digital zoom simply crops the original image.

 - Distorted images - Quality is reduced in comparison to the original image because digital zoom crops and enlarges a portion of an image, resulting in a slightly distorted image.